Friday, August 24, 2018

 Hand-to-Hand Combat - Defending

 DG: You can either Dodge, Fight Back, or Do Nothing.
 If you haven't acted, you may Dodge or Fight Back an attack, and all subsequent attacks, against you that round; this will count as your action.
-Dodge works against all hand-to-hand and range attacks (if there is cover).
+Dodge works against all hand-to-hand and range attacks (if there is cover, dodging for cover).
 Fight Back only works against hand-to-hand, not range attacks.
 Compare levels of success, highest level of success wins.
 Dodge success means defender is missed.
-Fight Back success means your offensive action succeeds against the attacker instead of being hit.
+Fight Back success means your offensive action succeeds against the specified attacker instead of you being hit, other attacks are only blocked.
 The only reason to Dodge is if you're being shot at, otherwise I see no reason to Dodge (unless you have a much higher Dodge than Combat skill).
 If you already acted or want to do something else on your action such as run away, you'll have to Do Nothing and hope the attacker misses.
-It does seem unfair that if you act first (highest DEX) and attacked with hand-to-hand, you lose your ability to fight back, so I do allow you to Fight Back for the rest of the round even though you've acted.
+If you act first (highest DEX) and attacked with hand-to-hand, your die roll, if successful, is kept as a high water mark that other attackers must beat, in effect acting as if you picked Fight Back.

 CoC: You can decide to Dodge or Fight Back against every hand-to-hand attack against you.
 You can decide on an attack by attack basis.
 The difference is on level of success.
 Dodge: If you meet or beat the level of success of your attacker you Dodge the attack.
 Fight Back: If you beat the level of success of your attacker, you do regular damage to your attacker instead of being hit.
 You can Dive for Cover against guns (p.113 Keeper Rulebook), but that actually takes your action or future action (if you've already acted that round), and it only gives your attacker a penalty die, if you succeed.